 Maggie the clown (on stilts) was entertaining the line of children waiting for balloons and face-painting...

 We always have a good time at this show and it was nice to get back here after taking a number of years off due to the pandemic.
-It was definitely nice to socialize again!
+Even putting aside this enormous train show, it was definitely nice to socialize again!

 Comments